New Dinosaur Species May Have Flown Like a Bat - D-brief

 Bat-osaur

-In addition to finger bones, bats, unlike birds, rely on long forearm bones to support their wings, and use a thin, fleshy membrane called a patagium to provide lift, in place of feathers.
+Like birds, bats rely on elongated forearm and finger bones to support their wings.
+Bats, however, use a thin, fleshy membrane called a patagium to provide lift, in place of feathers.
 This adaptation has served bats well for millions of years, but it appears that their unique take on flight wasn’t necessarily new.

 A. longibrachium, as well another related dinosaur, Yi qi, have arm bones that look quite similar to those of a bats, and their fossils show evidence for a patagium-like membrane.
 Additionally, both species had a special wrist bone, called a styliform element, that pointed backwards from the wrist and helped to support the wing membrane.